by Cat, Cot 2007 (photo, right, from Wikimedia commons)

 You can also use fresh or frozen peas & carrots, or peas and pearl onions.

-I’ve written this for 1 serving (so you can easily multiply for more people), but I’ve never written down this recipe before, as I make it on the fly, so the amount of ingredients, below, is only a guess.
+I make this every year for Christmas Eve, but I’ve never written down the recipe, as I make it on the fly.
+Thus the amount of ingredients, below, are only approximate.
 If you like the peas more saucy, increase the amounts of butter, flour and milk/cream.

 I provide two different ways to make the cream sauce.
 The first method is the one I use.